BunnyeNyash/PowerLearnProject-se2025/README.md

 ---

 ## 📁 Folder Structure
-The repository will be organized into folders for each module, making it easier to navigate and find specific assignments or projects.
+The repository will be organized into folders for each module (week), making it easier to navigate and find specific assignments or projects.

 ---